snowyu/custom-factory.js/README.md

   * `alias/aliases(aClass, aliases...)`: *(class method)* create aliases to the aClass.
   * `constructor(aName, aOptions)`: get a singleton instance from your Factory class.
   * `create(aName, aOptions)`: create a new object instance
-  * `formatName(aName)`: return format the registered name, defaults to same as aName. you can override this method.
+  * `formatName(aName)`: format the registered name and return, defaults to same as aName. you can override this method to implement case insensitive.
   * `Factory[aName]`: get the registered class from your Factory class.
+  * `getClassList(aClass)`: get the hierarchical class list array of this aClass.

 These instance methods added if it is not flatOnly factory: